2015-up Subaru WRX

 2015 • 2016 • 2017 • 2018 • 2019 • 2020

-In a nutshell: This article is an overview of your Subaru's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Subaru's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your WRX.

 Overview of the Subaru WRX

 Whether you're already driving a Subaru WRX or just really, really wanting to, you probably don't need us to tell you how awesome it is.
 Enough words have been written about this little pavement-ripper to line a rally stage, so there's not a lot we can add to the canon.

 That said, we'd be remiss if we didn't spend a bit of time discussing the WRX's remarkable combination of turbocharged grunt, all-wheel drive traction, and remarkably agile handling.
 It's fast, it's slick, and it's both of those things in crummy weather, too, so what's not to like?

 Well, the stock stereo systems, maybe.
 They're not as awesome as the rest of the car, and the rest of the car happens to be pretty loud, so an aftermarket upgrade is essential if you want to hear the soundtrack to your daily drive.

 Replacing the 2015 radio is reasonably easy.
 The 2016-up models are a bit more challenging (Crutchfield Research Photo)

 The WRX was available with a nice assortment of stock stereo systems.
 The base six-speaker system is pretty basic, but it can be upgraded with a navigation receiver.
 The premium system is a Harman Kardon design that adds an 8" rear deck subwoofer.
 The HK's actually pretty decent for a factory system, but the base set-ups are rather less impressive.